libsabl/patterns/patterns/txn.md

 ### `Txn` interface

-A `Txn` is a minimal interface that represents a set of pending operations can be either committed or rolled back.
-Both operations accept a context, which may or may not be used by an underlying implementation.
+A `Txn` is a minimal interface that represents a set of pending operations that can be either committed or rolled back.

 **Txn: TypeScript**